2024Activity reportProject-TeamSYCOMORES

 Synchorous language, Real time

-Prelude is a synchronous data-flow language with real-time constraints, designed by Julien Forget.
-Prelude programs are compiled into muli-thread C code.
+Prelude is a synchronous data-flow language with real-time constraints.
+Prelude programs are compiled into multi-thread C code.
 The language and its compiler are developed in collaboration with ONERA Toulouse.
-Prelude is currently being extended to support adaptive applications.

 Julien Forget